 I bet if I could look at the "S-2" video test that CJ Stroud allegedly tanked I would figure out why it is a flawed test.
-How about this, the test can isolate QB's who are going to be great, while missing others who are also going to be great.
-In other words, If a QB takes the test and does well with flying colors, then its a nice security blanket for a team to rely on.
-If a QB does not do well on the test, it just means they don't have that particular security blanket, and that's all it should mean.
+Perhaps the test can isolate QB's who are going to be great, while missing others who are also going to be great.
+In other words, If a QB takes the Video game test and passes with flying colors, then it is a nice security blanket for a team interested in the QB, to rely on.
+If a QB does not do well on the test, it just means the team does not have that particular security blanket, and that's all it should mean.

-Just How close to CJ Stroud come to willing his team to a victory against Georgia and setting up an NCAA Football 2023 finals match-up with TCU?
-When he made that spectacular 35 yard scramble that brought OSU to just barely out of field goal range with time running out, he most likely was exhausted.
+Just how close did CJ Stroud come to willing his team to a victory against Georgia and setting up an NCAA Football 2023 finals match-up between OSU vs TCU?
+When Stroud made that spectacular 35 yard scramble that brought OSU to just barely out of field goal range with time running out, he most likely was exhausted.
 But his coach did not know what to do at that point and the team frittered away the next 3 plays, barely gaining a couple of yards.
 This in turn caused the Field Goal kicker to over kick the ball and shank it left.

 Stroud has done too many good things in his career at OSU to be red flagged by a computer screen.
 My only reservation would be that because at the NFL level the game moves faster, maybe that is what the S-2 test is able to simulate.
-None the less, I look forward to seeing CJ Stroud prove the S-2 Separates the real men from A.I.
+None the less, I look forward to seeing CJ Stroud prove the S-2 does not separate the real men from A.I.

 Los Angeles Emmy winning Producer Alessandro Machi combines his editing, camera and observational skills to provide unique insights into the World of Sports.